Are you here for the FUN(nels)? Well, we’re here to bring the FUN(nels).

 #11: Analyze, Experiment, Adjust

 That leads to our last step, which is what you’ll already be doing for CRO.
 You want to make sure you’re tracking all relevant data and, from there, building hypotheses you can test and experiment with.

 Keep a close eye on analytics, and track the metrics that matter most.
 You’ll want to look at your leads to customer conversion rate, along with your landing page conversion rate and ad conversion rate.
 You might find your overall conversion is high, but leads are dropping off your landing pages before clicking your CTA.
 Testing a new CTA or adapting your landing page to better align with your offer may increase your conversion rate even more.

-FPS Can Help You Build a Lead Funnel That Generates Sales for Your Business
+Build a Lead Funnel That Generates Sales for Your Business